-Unlike the standard business-to-consumer model, Magento Commerce for B2B (Business to Business) is designed to meet the needs of sellers (Magento merchants) whose customers are primarily companies—possibly with complex organizational structures and multiple users with various roles and levels of permission.
+Unlike the standard business-to-consumer model, B2B for Adobe Commerce (Business to Business) is designed to meet the needs of sellers (Magento merchants) whose customers are primarily companies—possibly with complex organizational structures and multiple users with various roles and levels of permission.

 There are two basic actors in B2B model: